wchan2/canned-responses.js/README.md

 2. Run the `server.js` file to start the server to serve the "canned" responses

-	./server.js # runs on the default port 8080 and the responses directory in the current directory
+	./server.js 	# runs on the default port 8080 and the responses directory in the current directory node server.js 	# another way to run the server.js

 ## Response Filename Convention